runpod-workers/worker-blip/README.md

 </div>

+This worker was derived from the [Bliper-Serverless](https://github.com/kodxana/Bliper-Serverless) project by [kodxana](https://github.com/kodxana)

 # Bliper-Serverless

 This API provides an image captioning service that takes an image or a zip file containing multiple images and generates a caption for each image.
 The captions are saved into text files named after the input images and packed into a zip file for download.